|The Center for Natural Wellness School of Massage Therapy - Curriculum

 Western Path.
 Independent Study and Presentation

-This course compliments the hands-on Shiatsu class by providing additional information about history and theory of oriental medicine, Qi Gong, herbs, acupuncture, and cupping.
+This course complements the hands-on Shiatsu class by providing additional information about history and theory of Oriental medicine, Qigong, herbs, acupuncture, and cupping.
 Students can expect to gain a greater understanding of energy work.

 Foundations of Massage

 This course is the foundation of Western or Swedish massage.
-Students are taught the basic strokes of effleurage, petrissage, friction, vibration and tapotement, including the physiological effects of each stroke.
-Students learn the overall benefits of Swedish massage including relaxation, stress reduction, enhanced circulation, pain relief, increased range of motion, relief of muscle tension, and creation of a general sense of well being.
-Cautions and contraindications for clients and therapist are also covered.
+Students are taught the basic strokes of effleurage, petrissage, friction, vibration and tapotement, and the physiological effects of each stroke.
+Students learn the overall benefits of Swedish massage including relaxation, stress reduction, enhanced circulation, pain relief, increased range of motion, relief of muscle tension, and creation of a general sense of well-being.
+Cautions and contraindications for clients and therapists are also covered.
 In addition, this course will teach the history of Swedish massage, the proper use of massage therapy equipment, how to drape the body, proper positioning of the client, body mechanics for the therapist, and safety issues.
-Finally, this course will encourage students to explore self care and self awareness, utilizing stretching, relaxation techniques and centering exercises.
+Finally, this course will encourage students to explore self-care and self-awareness, utilizing stretching, relaxation techniques, and centering exercises.

 Pregnancy Massage is a component of the Foundations of Massage course, and offers students an opportunity to customize their Swedish massage for pregnant clients.
-The goal of this class is to familiarize students with health issues affecting pregnant clients, to show modifications
+The goal of this class is to familiarize students with health issues affecting pregnant clients and to show necessary massage modifications.

 By: CNW Staff